xaerochill/liquid-crystal/README.md

 The AUS Version covers Australia and New Zealand.

-Other languages are being worked on, but are not complete.

-But please note that they still require a lot of polish.
+Other languages are being worked on, but are not complete and still require a lot of polish.

 ## Using Mobile Adapter Features